 What you want to express is a much bigger thing than how you may go at it.

-In his work, Judd always sought to make his forms, as well as the space they commanded, clear and autonomous.
-He gave up painting in the early 60’s and began in 1964 using industrial processes to create works that he himself referred to as “specific objects,” rejecting the term “sculpture” because of its art historical connotations.
-His passion for architecture, space and how it can be inhabited led him to design furniture; initially intended for his own personal use, today Judd’s furniture is highly regarded and influential among furniture designers.
+In his work Donald Judd always sought to make the forms, as well as the space they commanded, clear and autonomous.
+He gave up painting in the early 60’s.
+In 1964 he began using industrial processes to create pieces that he himself referred to as “specific objects”.
+He rejected the term “sculpture” because of its strong art historical connotations.
+His passion for architecture, space and the way it is inhabited led him to design furniture.
+Initially this part of his practice was intended for his own personal use and today it is highly regarded and influential among furniture designers.